2. It is the smallest of seeds.

 5. This phrase tells us that everything that follows is meant to describe the kingdom of heaven.

 6. Jesus is using this parable to tell us that the kingdom did not come in with an explosive force or in an instantaneous manner.
-The smallness of the mustard seed is a biblical illustration to show that the kingdom would initially start with a tiny insignificant beginning.
+The smallness of the mustard seed is a biblical illustration to show that the kingdom would initially start with a tiny beginning.